MuhammadRedwan/Emotion-Recognition-Using-EEG/README.md

 | **Hierarchical LSTM**   | 85.9%   |
 | **LSTM**      | 81.1% (valence), 74.38% (arousal)  |

-Exisiting challanges comprises of associated computational cost, and the nature of EEG which are not identical accross individuals for a specific reaction (e.g. arousal, valence, etc), thus introducing the over-fitting.
+Exisiting challanges comprises of associated computational cost, and the nature of EEG signals which are not identical accross individuals for a specific reaction (e.g. arousal, valence, etc), thus introducing the over-fitting as a consequence.

 ## Suggested Methods